The Western Association of Schools and Colleges, Accrediting Commission for Schools has awarded Halau Ku Mana accreditation through June 30, 2027.

 A separate application must be filled out for each student applying.

 School fees MUST BE PAID at the time of registration.
-If you would prefer to email your enrollment forms and avoid the trip to the office, please ensure your fees are paid prior to sending in your forms.
-Fees may be paid via Credit Card using the HKM Store link: PAY SCHOOL FEES, or by calling the office at 945-1600.
+Once your child has been accepted, registration fees become due.
+To avoid delay, fees may be paid via Credit Card at the time of application using the HKM Store link: PAY SCHOOL FEES, or by calling the office at 945-1600.

-Uniforms may be ordered online in the HKM Web Store, or by calling the office.
-Purchases will be available by 9/14/2020.
+Uniforms may be ordered online in the HKM Web Store, (when it is open – check with the office for schedule) or by calling the office.
+Purchases will be delivered at La Ohana.